-- align with the Commission's Strategic Plan, and with the outputs and outcomes identified for the specific grant program (e.g. granting of nationally-recognized academic/workforce credentials in Education, creation of net new income for agricultural producers in Agribusiness etc.). - are regional in their implementation and impacts (i.e. governance, direct financial participation or service area). - the appropriate partner organizations have direct involvement and capacity to successfully implement the project.
+- align with the Commission's Strategic Plan, and with the outputs and outcomes identified for the specific grant program (e.g. granting of nationally-recognized academic/workforce credentials in Education, creation of net new income for agricultural producers in Agribusiness etc.). - are regional in their implementation and impacts (i.e. governance, direct financial participation or service area). - include appropriate partner organizations that have direct involvement and capacity to successfully implement the project. - meet or exceed required matching funds and thereby leverage significant other financing. - demonstrate that all financing necessary to complete and sustain the project is committed and available.